helenahartmann/awesome-PhD/README.md

 - [PHYLOPIC](phylopic.org): An open database of freely usable silhouettes of life forms.
 - [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).
 - [MAKE YOUR OWN SCATTERPLOT](https://drawdata.xyz/): This handy tool allows you to draw in scatterplot points and download a CSV file with the coordinates.
-- [The R Graph Gallery](https://r-graph-gallery.com/): A collection of charts made with the R programming language.
+- [R GRAPH GALLERY](https://r-graph-gallery.com/): A collection of charts made with the R programming language.

 ### Writing